khalid-naami/khalid-naami.github.io/blog/2026-04-26-options-color-gamma-decay-risk.md

 ---
 title: "Options Color: Managing Gamma Decay and Pin Risk"
-description: What is Options Color and why is it the silent killer of Gamma hedges as expiration approaches?
-Learn how dGamma/dt impacts your portfolio stability.
+description: What is Color and how can it help you manage the risk of gamma decay as expiration approaches?
 authors: [khalid]
 tags: [Dashboard Options, options, trading, derivatives, color, gamma, theta, pin-risk]
 keywords: [options, trading, derivatives, color, gamma, theta, pin-risk, gamma decay, risk management]